CWP: Instance complexity weighted channel-wise soft masks for network pruning: Proposed CWP Framework

 \subsection{Definition of filter importance}

 Motivated by the concept of instance-aware pruning employed in dynamic network pruning~\cite{NIPS2017_a51fb975,tang2021manifold}, we assume each input sample $\mathbf{x}_i$ characterizes a distribution of filter importance.
-We use $\mathbf{m}_i=g(\mathbf{x}_i)$ to denote sample-specific soft masks defined by $\mathbf{x}_i$, here $\mathbf{m}_i$ is a $n$-dimensional vector.
-Specifically, we model $\mathbf{m}_i$ with a fully connected network $\mathcal{M}$ consisting of three FC layers and a sigmoid layer.
-The fully connected layer plays the role of "classifier" in the convolutional neural network, and the FC layer maps the learned feature representation to the tag space of the sample.
-Only relying on the output of the baseline network $\hat{\mathbf{y}}_i$ cannot meet our purpose.
-Therefore, instead of directly using $\mathbf{x}_i$ as input, we fed the baseline feature $\hat{\mathbf{y}}_i$ into $\mathcal{M}$ to output the masks $\mathbf{m}_i$, i.e. $\mathbf{m}_i=g(\hat{\mathbf{y}}_i;W_m)$, $W_m$ means the mask network.
-This is reasonable as $\hat{\mathbf{y}}_i$ is the high-level feature representation of $\mathbf{x}_i$.
-The importance scores of filters are then defined as the weighted sum of sample-specific soft masks:
+We use $\mathbf{m}_i=g(\mathbf{x}_i)$ to denote the instance-specific soft masks defined by $\mathbf{x}_i$, here $\mathbf{m}_i$ is a $n$-dimensional vector.
+Specifically, we model $\mathbf{m}_i$ with a fully connected network $\mathcal{M}$ by following a previous pruning approach~\cite{luo2020autopruner} that projects layer-wise tensor into a $C$-dimensional binary masks through a fully connected layer (here $C$ is the number of channels).
+Instead of directly using $\mathbf{x}_i$ as input, we fed the baseline feature $\hat{\mathbf{y}}_i$ into $\mathcal{M}$ to output the masks $\mathbf{m}_i$, i.e. $\mathbf{m}_i=g(\hat{\mathbf{y}}_i;W_m)$, here $W_m$ denotes the weights of the mask network.
+This is reasonable as $\hat{\mathbf{y}}_i$ is the high-level representation of $\mathbf{x}_i$ and encompasses more useful features for target tasks.
+The importance scores of the filters are then defined as the weighted sum of instance-specific soft masks:

-where $\alpha_i$ denotes the weight of the $i$-th sample, and is set to $\frac{1}{N}$ when assuming a uniform contribution.
-To consider non-uniform complexity of input samples, we propose to give higher weights to hard samples that are more difficult to classify.
-Following the approach adopted in~\cite{tang2021manifold}, we use cross entropy (CE) loss $\mathcal{L}_{ce}$ to define the complexity of each sample, and calculate $\alpha_i$ as follows:
+where $\alpha_i$ denotes the weight of the $i$-th input, and is set to $\frac{1}{N}$ when assuming a uniformly distributed contributions of all instances.
+Here we assume that complex instances require stronger subnetworks than simple instances to extract valid feature information, and should be given more attention when measuring filter importance.
+To consider non-uniform complexity of the inputs, we propose to give higher weights to hard instances that are more difficult to classify.
+Following the approach adopted in~\cite{tang2021manifold}, we use cross entropy (CE) loss $\mathcal{L}_{ce}$ to define the complexity of each instance.
+The $\alpha_i$ is defined as follows:

-Given above definitions, the inferred $\mathbf{m}$ in Eq.~\ref{formula:f2} is a weighted average of instance-aware soft masks, and used to scale the output features of filters for all samples.
+Given above definitions, the inferred $\mathbf{m}$ in Eq.~\ref{formula:f2} is a weighted average of instance-specific soft masks, and used to scale the output features of filters for all instances.
+The gradient of the loss function with respect to $W_m$ can be decomposed into:

+As complex instances are given higher weights, the weights of mask network $\mathcal{M}$ are updated predominantly with the gradients gathered from complex instances, which encourages complex instances to dominate the learning of the soft masks.